sluukkonen/iiris/README.md

 (string: string) => string
 ```

-Remove whicespace from the end of a `string`.
+Remove whitespace from the end of a `string`.

 ```typescript
 I.trimEnd('  abc  '')